Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-Roughly speaking the underlying orbifold of Kuranishi chart consists of $\eta$ such that $\overline\partial u^{\heartsuit} \in \mathcal E(\xi;\eta)$.
-To obtain Kuranishi chart so that we can define coordinate transformation among them we need one more step to take.
+Roughly speaking, the underlying orbifold of Kuranishi chart consists of $\eta$ such that $\overline\partial u^{\heartsuit} \in \mathcal E(\xi;\eta)$.
+To obtain Kuranishi chart so that we can define coordinate transformation among them, we need one more steps to work out.

-We remark that for each $(\xi,\mathscr{OB})$ there exists $\epsilon(\xi,\mathscr{OB})$ such that the construction of $\mathcal E(\xi,\mathscr{OB};\eta)$ works for $\eta$ which is $\epsilon(\xi,\mathscr{OB})$ close to $(\xi,\mathscr{ST})$.
+We remark that for each $(\xi,\mathscr{OB})$ there exists $\varepsilon(\xi,\mathscr{OB})$ such that the construction of $\mathcal E(\xi,\mathscr{OB};\allowbreak\eta)$ works for $\eta$ which is $\varepsilon(\xi,\mathscr{OB})$ close to $(\xi,\mathscr{ST})$.

-For each $\xi \in {\mathcal M}'(L_{12};\vec a;E)$ we choose and fix an obstruction bundle data $\mathscr{OB}$.
-We also take a closed neighborhood $\frak N(\xi)$ of $\xi$ in ${\mathcal M}'(L_{12};\vec a;E)$ such that each element of $\frak N(\xi)$ is $\epsilon(\xi,\mathscr{OB})/2$ close to $(\xi,\mathscr{ST})$.
+For each $\xi \in {\mathcal M}'(L_{12};\vec a;E)$, we choose and fix an obstruction bundle data $\mathscr{OB}$.
+We also take a closed neighborhood $\mathfrak N(\xi)$ of $\xi$ in ${\mathcal M}'(L_{12};\vec a;E)$ such that each element of $\mathfrak N(\xi)$ is $\varepsilon(\xi,\mathscr{OB})/2$ close to $(\xi,\mathscr{ST})$.

 We take a finite subset

 such that

 Using the data we fixed above, we will construct a Kuranishi neighborhood of an arbitrary element $\xi$ of ${\mathcal M}'(L_{12};\vec a;E)$.
 We put